cxcloud/cxcloud-documentation/setting-up-a-cxcloud-project/generating-a-frontend.md

 Generated demo will be using our test API end point with pre-filled sets of data for Commerce and Content modules.
 You can use these projects as a reference for your own development.

-As you should have CX Cloud CLI installed by now, use the following command to start:
+Create a new folder for your demo project and go inside of that folder.
+As you should have CX Cloud CLI installed by now, use the following command to start generating:

 ```bash
 $ cxcloud generate demo